-This item asks whether transfers of accumulated profits, accumulated losses, paid-up capital and other assets or reserves were made from any unlisted country CFC or CFT to a related entity in a listed country-that is, broad-exemption listed country or limited-exemption listed country-during the year of income.
+This item asks whether transfers of accumulated profits, accumulated losses, paid-up capital and other assets or reserves were made from any unlisted country CFC or CFT to a related entity in a listed country during the year of income.

-Transfer includes sale, acquisition, gift, deed of assignment, declaration of trust or otherwise, with or without consideration-monetary or non-monetary.
+Transfer includes sale, acquisition, gift, deed of assignment, declaration of trust or otherwise, with or without consideration - monetary or non-monetary.